openyurtio/openyurt.io/docs/core-concepts/yurthub.md

 ## 1. Features

-As a important component of OpenYurt, `YurtHub` provides additional capabilities for the edge-side components in the scenario of cloud-edge computing.
+As an important component of OpenYurt, `YurtHub` provides additional capabilities for the edge-side components in the scenario of cloud-edge computing.

 ### 1）Edge Autonomy